JohnCoronel/app/README.md

 # Movie Project SPA

-Built with react & react router, using TMDB api quetzalcoatl.co
+Built with React and Redux, using TMDB api quetzalcoatl.co